code-butter/aws-scripts/README.md

 ### Arguments

-You can pass `list` or `select`.
-If you pass an additional argument to `select` it will select that profile for you.
-If you do not, the script will pop up with available profiles.
+* `list` Lists all available CLI profiles
+* `select` Select a profile.
+You can provide an additional argument to select an existing profile.
+If you omit this, it uses selektor to show options in a UI.
+* `login` Use AWS SSO to log into an existing profile.
+It behaves similarly to `select`